Midday fireball, boom thrill gazers from Ontario to Virginia

 On the society’s website, an observer in western New York reported the fireball was bright white with shades of yellow.
 An observer in Hagerstown, Maryland reported a fireball with red and orange sparks, smoke and a persistent train.
 A report from Welland, Ontario, described a long, bright green train.

-“Sunny day so it looked like a gold metallic flash against the blue sky,” said a report from Winchester, Virgini
+“Sunny day so it looked like a gold metallic flash against the blue sky,” said a report from Winchester, Virginia.

 “Astonishing, amazing, still get goosebumps talking about it,” wrote an observer in Port Dover, Ontario.
 “The train was flaming white, wide and long, no smoke.”